Jonnysay/TechInTokyo/content/home/toparticles.md

 headless: true  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Featured Article
+title: What's new in Tokyo?
-weight: 2
+weight: 1

 content:
   # Page type to display.
 E.g. post, event, or publication.